-The building, the teaching and the laboratory infrastructure are up to date and fulfil the requirements of the courses to be held.
+The building, the teaching and the laboratory infrastructure are up to date and fulfil the requirements of the courses offered.
 The equipment in the laboratory is state of the art and fit for purpose.
+In the case of the Dairy Industry, the facilities are exceptional.